QingyangKong/knowledge-dump/Specifications/Javascript/Constructor and inheritance.md

 ```

 ### Inheritance
-All prototype properties can be inherited by other
+All function prototype properties can be inherited by other functions.
 ```
 function Employee(){
 }